cllckn/information-and-communication-technologies/module6/README.md

 ## OSI & TCP/IP Models
-Networking is organized into **layers** to simplify communication and troubleshooting.

 The OSI (Open Systems Interconnection) model is a conceptual framework used to understand and design network architectures.

-It defines a set of protocols that enable communication between different systems, independent of their hardware or software implementations.
+It defines a set of protocols that enable communication between different systems, **independent of their hardware or software** implementations.

 The OSI model consists of seven distinct but related layers, each responsible for specific communication tasks.